-3.1 Pre-Tender Stage - Getting started on OBCs
+3.1 Pre-Tender Stage

+Getting started on OBC

-- 3.1.1 Planning for procurement should be conducted as early as possible.
-This is when there is the greatest potential to propose significant ways to enhance security and improve productivity. - a.
-Enhancing Security Operations Upstream.
+Planning for procurement should be conducted as early as possible.
+This is when there is the greatest potential to propose significant ways to enhance security and improve productivity.

+a) Enhancing Security Operations Upstream

 At the strategic level, buyers should review opportunities to enhance security operations and derive productivity savings through infrastructure development and demand aggregation.
 When new infrastructure is built or existing infrastructure retrofitted, buyers can incorporate security procedures, physical protection concepts and security technology into the building's security design and plans.
 Clustering security demand can also often achieve better synergies in operations and resource efficiency.
 Clustering can be done geographically (i.e. multiple sites within the same geographical location) or within an organisation (i.e. different sites within the same organisation).
-Clustering needs to be done with awareness of contracting timelines and provisions to allow smooth onboarding of the various sites.
+Clustering needs to be done with awareness of contracting timelines and provisions to allow smooth on-boarding of the various sites.
 This should be planned at least a year before the tender is called.

+b) Security Risk Assessment

-- b.
-Security Risk Assessment.
-It is important for buyers to be able to define security outcomes and understand how security outcomes are being met when a proposal is put forth in an OBC.
+It is important for buyers to be able to define security outcomes and understand how security outcomes are being met when a proposal is put forth in OBC.
 Security risk assessments will provide buyers with an evaluation of security risks in a given operating site through analysis of threats, vulnerability and consequences.
-At least 3 months should be set aside if buyers are undertaking a comprehensive security assessment outside of the Tender. - c.
-Market Surveys and Pre-Qualification of Providers.
-Buyers should assess potential providers to determine their suitability to participate in the tender, through a market survey or a Request for Information (RFI).
-Buyers should set aside at least one month for this process, which will involve discussions with potential providers.
-Buyers can consider pre-qualifying providers and invite them to bid for the tender.
+At least 3 months should be set aside if buyers are undertaking a comprehensive security assessment outside of the Tender.
+For such comprehensive security assessments, buyers may engage an accredited security consultant to assist in crafting their outcome-based contracts at the pre-tender stage.
+For integrated/ basic security contracts, the security risk assessment can be conducted as part of the tender exercise.